stoute/pdb/README.txt

  * Writing your own components:

    - Writing components for existing frameworks should be straightforward, write them as usual and add an info.yml file declaring them to the module.
+Some framework implementations may provide extra tooling or require additional boilerplate to use full functionality, see their individual README.txt files for more information.

-   - When you find gaps in functionality you need, post them to the issue queue, this module is still in early development stages.
+   - When you find gaps in functionality you need, post them to the github issue queue, as this module is still in early development stages.

  * Writing your own framework definitions: